psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 I have all the services initialized in the `Main` class and passed to dependent services via class constructors.
 With ZIO the approach is a bit similar, but not exactly the same.
 You instantiate your services in the `Main` class, but you don't need to pass services to each other.
-That was a spoiler, you will see how to wire up the dependencies later in this article.
+Sorry for spoilers, you will see how to wire up the dependencies later in this article.

 Also, ZIO provides you with ZTest - testing framework, which is really handy to test your functional effects.
 I will share my experience with this framework in the next post.